 MultiHop+ picks a random exit server from a pool of VPN servers in different locations and rotates it as you browse, making your online activity virtually untraceable.
 At the same time, you also benefit from double encryption.

-As of October 2022, there were 2 MultiHop+ server locations, one in Europe and one in North America.
-As with SafeSwap servers, Windows, macOS, Linux, Android, and iOS users who subscribe to a paid Atlas VPN plan can use MultiHop+.
+There are 2 MultiHop+ server locations, one in Europe and one in North America.
+Windows, macOS, Linux, Android, and iOS users who subscribe to a paid Atlas VPN plan can use MultiHop+.

 Surfshark consistently ranks as one of the top VPN services.
 A large part of that result is their impressive feature set.
 We’ve already touched on how darn fast and reliable it is.
-What we will cover here are other Surfshark features that you need to know about.
+Here are other Surfshark features that you need to know about.

 - Proven leak resistance along with kill switches built into their apps prevent data leaks.